 The Universal Screener assessment is used to identify readiness for on-grade level instruction.
-It is typically administered at the beginning of the school year; though it may also be used on an ongoing basis as part of an RtI model.
+It is typically administered three times a year; though it may also be used on an ongoing basis as part of an RtI model.

 The assessments are composed of Math and Reading/Language Arts and are developed for each grade level, K-10.
 To identify readiness, they include multiple grade levels to allow sufficient “reach” to identify student weaknesses.
 For grades 2 and above, approximately 50% of the test content is from the target grade, 25% from one grade below and 25% from two grades below.
 The kindergarten assessment has two different forms reflecting earlier and later kindergarten content, given the rapid development at that level.